luisdrita/RoadSafety/readme.md

 \* >= 0.5 YOLOv5 score

 **LSOA objects distribution in Greater London**

+Full list of the most relevant objects distribution by LSOA with the corresponding histograms on the right side.

 Bicycle LSOA (&#8593;)          |  Bicycle Distribution Histogram (&#8595;)
 :-------------------------:|:-------------------------: